klamping/unmanagement/manuscript/hard-work-smart-work.md

 Maybe if I give Patrick the promotion, Julie will be a little more motivated to pitch in.
 She'd see that a little extra effort pays off.
 She doesn't have to work 60 hours a week, we all need a work-life balance, but she should at least be willing to stay late a couple times a week.
 It's just not fair for Patrick to be the only one working late.

 Still, I can't help but wonder how Julie gets it all done.
-Why is Patrick always being interrupted, while Julie is able to work for hours without a single meeting interferring?
+Why is Patrick always being interrupted, while Julie is able to work for hours without a single meeting interfering?
 Patrick is always willing to help other teams, yet Julie's video tutorials seem to have garnered hundreds of views from across the company, and she's only spent a few hours on them.

 Julie always seems to be thinking of the most efficient way to spread knowledge, while Patrick is just trying to give people a specific answer to their specific problem.
 He doesn't document his answers, so he's often answering the same question from different people.